English Language Counselling in Hannover

 In a safe place it is possible to talk about experiences you may have never been able to talk about before.
 A psychotherapist (counsellor) will listen to your truth and help to speak the unspeakable.
 She will help you to bear the unbearable.
 Counselling/ psychotherapy will help you to be more fully alive.

 New parents are expected to be happy.
 However many parents feel overwhelmed and angry or sad.
+It is normal to have mixed feelings.

 The truth is that becoming a parent reactivates your own childhood experiences.
-It can be difficult to deal with some of these feelings.

-It can be very helpful to talk to someone about what you remember and what if feels like to be a new parent.
+It can be difficult to deal with some of these feelings.It can be very helpful to talk to someone about what you remember and what if feels like to be a new parent.

 As human beings we need to talk about what is happening to us.
 We need to share our stories and make sense of our life.
 If you feel more comfortable speaking English than German it is worth considering seeing a therapist who can also work in English even when English is your second or third language.

 Effective treatment will also be attentive to what is happing on a bodily level.
 We cannot separate our physical from our mental experiences.
-Traumatic experiences, in particular, affect our physical and as well as our mental well being.
+Traumatic experiences, in particular, have an impact on our physical and as well as our mental well being.
 Psychological stress can make us physically ill and serious physical illness may affect our mental well being.
 The two are interrelated.
 Whilst it is essential always to seek out medical treatment for physical illness psychotherapy can help to look at underlying causes (if they exist).
 Counselling may also help you to live life with an illness.

 Famously psychoanalysis began with the idea of the unconscious.
 Our feelings and actions are directed by beliefs we are not even aware of.
 In the therapeutic relationship you will become aware of some these unconscious beliefs, assess whether they are still valid and gain greater freedom.